alanm20/exult/README.md

 # Exult-rotate

-Started out as a prove-of-concept modification of Exult 1.4.9 that rotate display 45 degree to give game a Ulitma Online look.
+Started out as a prove-of-concept modification of Exult 1.4.9 that rotate display 45 degree to give game a Ultima Online look.
 - Work with SDL3 ( HighDPI is not supported)
 - Roatation can be toggle using 'Q' key in game
 - Limited scaler support: Only Point, 2xSAI, Super2xSAI, SuperEagle2X scaler